rikardonm/lobs/README.md

 ### All files exist in the disk

 A limitation imposed by the framework to the Python language is that all executed code must be sourced from a file in disk.
-The rationale is the commonuse of the module's path by the exporters.
+The rationale is the common use of the module's path by the exporters.

 ### Explicit library imports in project files

 The main reason for this is the reuse of editor and linting tools support.
-Futhermore, it provides clarity to the user of what is being used and where it comes from.
+Furthermore, it provides clarity to the user of what is being used and where it comes from.

 ### Everything is monkey-patchable

-In standard Python, almost everything is monkey-patcheable by the user.
+In standard Python, almost everything is monkey-patchable by the user.
 By design, the library aims to keep it that way.

 > "C makes it easy to shoot yourself in the foot; C++ makes it harder, but when you do it blows your whole leg off".